sugakenn/datepicker/README.md

 });
 </code></pre>
 if monthPicker option not exists then use normaly.

-(input element on overlay has few difference of original one.)
+(element of year on overlay has few difference of original one.)
 <hr>